Jilong-Jerome/sociality-in-spiders-dead-end/README.md

 We random select 500, 100 genes out of the 2302 autosomal genes, 347 X chromosome genes for 500 times.
 In each bootstrapping, the alignments of the selected genes were concatenated as the input for CodeML in [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html) to do branch-wise dN/dS estimation.

 ### PAML pairwise dN/dS
-We start with mapping reads from each population to the species reference genomeand calling SNPs, a reference genome of each population is created by substituing the reference genome with alternative nucleotdie.
+We start with mapping reads from each population to the species reference genome and calling SNPs with [Playtypus](https://www.well.ox.ac.uk/research/research-groups/lunter-group/lunter-group/platypus-a-haplotype-based-variant-caller-for-next-generation-sequence-data).
+The reference genome of each population is created by substituing the reference genome with alternative nucleotdie.

 We random select 500, 100 genes out of the 2302 autosomal genes, 347 X chromosome genes for 500 times.
 In each bootstrapping, sequence of the coding region from the selected genes were retrived and concatenated from the two population reference genome as the input for CodeML in PAML to do pair-wise dN/dS estimation.